OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Contributing Your Changes
 -------------------------

-At some point you'll finish adding your new feature or implemeting your bug fix and you'll want to get your changes into the official version of OpenMDAO.
+At some point you'll finish adding your new feature or implementing your bug fix and you'll want to get your changes into the official version of OpenMDAO.
 Here's a little checklist to go through to make sure that your update is actually finished: